nightrunner91/listify/README.md

+## Listify

-This is an application for keeping track of lists of games, TV shows, movies and books of the user.
+This is an application for keeping track of lists of Games, TV Shows, Films and Books of the user.
 It works with the browser's localStorage with the ability to export and import data in JSON format.
-Listify is an evolution of a previous project called [Nightlist](https://github.com/nightrunner91/nightlist), made on Vue 2.
-The new version uses modern technologies - [Vue 3](https://vuejs.org/guide/introduction.html), Composition API, [Typescript](https://www.typescriptlang.org/), [Vite](https://vitejs.dev/) and an updated design aimed at improving the user's UX.
+Listify is an evolution of a previous project called [Nightlist](https://github.com/nightrunner91/nightlist), made on Vue 2 at .
+The new version uses modern technologies - [Vue 3](https://vuejs.org/guide/introduction.html) (with Composition API and [Typescript](https://www.typescriptlang.org/)), [Vite](https://vitejs.dev/) and an updated interface aimed at improving the UX.
+I used modern Vue 3 component library [Naive UI](https://www.naiveui.com/en-US/) which has established itself as one of the best at the moment.

 ## Recommended IDE Setup